United States of America

 and the

-Polynesia-Micronesia (CI), and the California Floristic Region (CI).
 Other important areas for endemic

 species include the Appalachian Mixed Mesophytic Forests (EoE),

-and the Hawaiian Marine (WWF).
+and the Hawaiian Marine (Google

 See also American Samoa, Baker Island, Guam, Howland